maghwa/tlkr-social-network/README.md

 ##### Languages & Frameworks

-To bring Tlkr to life, we utilized a range of languages and frameworks for both the frontend and backend:
+To bring tlkr to life, we utilized a range of languages and frameworks for both the frontend and backend:

 **Frontend**: